-Sadly, the spectacular original home was among the many structures destroyed by the city’s 1906 fire and earthquake, as you can see in one of the photos below.
+Sadly, the spectacular original home on Van Ness Avenue, between Clay and Sacramento Streets, was among the many structures gutted by the city’s 1906 fire and earthquake, as you can see in one of the photos below.

-We have included excerpts of text and images from an old newspaper article about the home.
-The adulatory story was printed in the San Francisco Call newspaper in 1897 — a publication that, not coincidentally, was owned by Mr Spreckels himself.
+We have included excerpts of text and images from old newspaper articles about the home.
+The first adulatory story was printed in the San Francisco Call newspaper in 1897 — a publication that, not coincidentally, was owned by Mr Spreckels himself.

 Spreckels Mansion: The home of Claus Spreckels on Van Ness Avenue in San Francisco (1897)